North Comongin Regeneration Project

 Project Information:

-The North Comongin Regeneration Project is a Human-Induced Regeneration (HIR) project located in the Quilpie region of South West Queensland, approximately 30km north of the township of Quilpie.
-Registered in September 2015, the project covers a substantial area of 45,285 hectares within the Mulga Lands bioregion.
-The surrounding area is dominated by pastoral activities, primarily sheep and cattle grazing, which historically supported the local economy before the introduction of carbon farming initiatives.
+North Comongin Regeneration Project is a Human-Induced Regeneration (HIR) project located approximately 25km north of Quilpie in South West Queensland.
+Registered in September 2015, the project covers a vast area of 45,285 hectares within the Mulga Lands bioregion.